Lisa Howard (news personality): Early years and acting career

 Howard was born in Cambridge, Ohio.
 Her family was Jewish.
 She attended Miami University for a year before dropping out to pursue an acting career.

 At the age of 18, Howard moved to Los Angeles and joined the Pasadena Playhouse.
 From there she pursued a film and television career.
 In 1953, the entertainment magazine People Today featured her on its front page, calling her "TV's First Lady of Sin".
-She also played roles on The Edge of Night, As the World Turns and Guiding Light for CBS Television in the 1950s.
+She also played roles on the 1950s Saturday morning science fiction show Space Patrol, The Edge of Night, As the World Turns and Guiding Light for CBS Television in the 1950s.
 After moving to New York City, Howard starred in the off-Broadway show, 'Tis Pity She's a Whore.

 Journalism career

 In the late 1950s, Howard decided to make a major career change.
 She began working as a stringer for the Mutual Radio Network.
 She covered the 1960 Democratic National Convention and became the first American reporter to interview Soviet Premier Nikita Khrushchev.
 Due to the widespread attention generated by that interview, in 1961 she was hired by ABC News as their first female correspondent to cover the Vienna summit between Khrushchev and John F. Kennedy.
 She also served as the editor for the political journal War/Peace Report, and wrote a novel On Stage, Miss Douglas, released in 1960.

-In 1963, ABC promoted her to be the first female anchor of a news broadcast geared toward housewives called Lisa Howard and News with a Woman's Touch.
+In 1963, ABC promoted her to be the first female anchor of a news broadcast geared toward housewives called Lisa Howard and News with the Woman's Touch.
 As part of the broadcast, she interviewed famous and influential world personalities, among them the Shah of Iran, Eleanor Roosevelt, Barry Goldwater, and Nelson Rockefeller.
 In April 1963, she traveled to Cuba to make an ABC special on Cuban leader Fidel Castro.
 During his filmed interview, as well as in private conversation with Howard, Castro made it clear that Cuba was interested in improved relations with Washington.
 On her return to the U.S., she was debriefed by CIA deputy director, Richard Helms.
 In a secret memorandum of conversation sent to President Kennedy, Helms reported: "Lisa Howard definitely wants to impress the U.S. Government with two facts: Castro is ready to discuss rapprochement and she herself is ready to discuss it with him if asked to do so by the U.S. Government."
 Subsequently, Howard used her Upper East Side apartment for the first meeting between a U.S. and Cuban diplomat, and for phone communications between Castro and the Kennedy administration.